kyoung/trek/PMO.md

 - [x] Power Systems
   - [x] Systems must have a greyout, operational, and maxrated power level
   - [x] Systems are tied together via EPS grids
-  - [x] System power status should be checked as part of it's health check
+  - [x] System power status should be checked as part of it"s health check
   - [x] Systems above operational rating should experience damage
   - [x] Systems above max rated should have a probability of blowing
   - [x] EPS Grids must distribute all their power to all sub systems